 What is e621 (Monosodium Glutamate) all about?

-MSG or e621 is a flavor enhancer that is added to most types of foods.
+MSG, or e621, is a flavor enhancer that is added to most types of foods.
 Its principal function is to emphasize the savior taste, which is why it is added to snacks, ready-to-consume meals, soups, and restaurant meals.

 E621 is normally obtained by fermenting the carbohydrates derived from plant sources like sugar beets, sugar cane, and corn.
 In this case, the additive is generally regarded as Halal The use of additives may be divided between those which can be classified as Halal and those which are regarded as non-Halal.
 However, it can be derived from animal-derived ingredients at other times.
 If these animal sources are not slaughtered according to Islamic laws, e621 could be considered haram.